hirosystems/docs/docs/tutorials/managing-accounts.md

 }
 ```

-Please review the [API reference](https://docs.hiro.so/api#operation/get_account_transactions) for property definitions and details.
+You can review the [API reference](https://docs.hiro.so/api#operation/get_account_transactions) for property definitions and details.

 ### Handling pagination